Buyer Beware – Do unto others as you would have them do unto you

 I've seen these types of individuals randomly over the years on some of the largest forums as well as sellers on eBay in the past.
 I feel that eventually everybody shows their true colors and if you truly love the automotive scene and continue to try and scam it's community it affects all of us.

 I would like to give free advice to companies, shops, organizers evaluating sponsorships, in every city there's a always a group of key people who have been in the automotive community for years, just in my contact list alone I can think of a bunch of people in various cities.
 Don't be afraid to ask for references, also ask for their usernames from forums and take a look to see if they're as legit and dedicated to the scene as you hope they are to represent your products whether on their vehicle or event.

-To all the individuals buying parts, you can ask for references as well from other people they've sold to, if that's not available or you're too shy to ask, make sure you due as much research as possible when you inspect the parts for legitimacy.
+To all the individuals buying auto parts, you can ask for references from other people they've sold to, if that's not available or you're too shy to ask, make sure you do as much research as possible when you inspect the parts for legitimacy.
 You can visit car dealers like bluffusedcarscolumbiasc.com/bluffroadapp/ to see what's legit or not.

 As to all the promoters out there, locals know who these people are.
 For the negativity they bring to the scene, they should be banned from participating in events.
 If this was survivor, they would have been voted off the island; and that's my two cents.